 Many employees do not know the CMU and do not know what this scheme entails for them.
 The choice for a fixed or variable percentage is therefore not easily made and for those who have done this, this is not decisive for one thing or the other.

 Are online physiotherapy, informal care broker and a health check for everyone valuable or worthless things in the field of wellbeing?

 Almost everyone indicates that they want to leave this outside ING or that they already have additional insurance via ING.

-Every year we organize the month of the vakbond.
-This is a month in which the work of trade unions is promoted from ING and employees who are not yet members can become a free member of one of the three trade unions at ING for a year.
+Every year we organize the month of the union.
+This is a month in which the work of trade unions is promoted by ING and employees who are not yet members can join one of ING's three trade unions free of charge for a year.
 At the end of April, ING and De Unie further notice about it.
 So to be continued.